Danae Moore, E-RYT 200, RPYT

 At the core of my teaching is one simple idea: yoga is about you.
 Every person who comes to a yoga mat creates their own definition of yoga, which changes and deepens as they practice.
 My hope is that every student I teach is empowered to develop a practice that is truly their own.

 Yoga is a practice of self awareness.
 When we think of yoga, most of us think of the physical poses we see in movies and magazines.
 But that's not what a true yoga practice is about.
 Instead, it is a practice of learning about your body, your breath, your mind, your reactions to your environment, and how they are all connected.
 My goal as a yoga teacher is to help my students gain this awareness and empower them to act on it.
 My classes give students simple tools they can use outside of the yoga studio to continue learning about and balancing their minds and bodies.

-My other goal is to show my students that yoga is important... but not serious.
+My other goal is to show my students that yoga is meaningful... but not so serious.
 It's an incredibly beneficial practice that can help heal the body and restore peace to the mind — but it doesn't need to be taken too seriously.
 In fact, when you do take it too seriously, you usually hurt yourself or feel inadequate.
 There are alignment principles that we emphasize in yoga to avoid injury but at the end of the day it's all about you and your body.
 Each movement and pose should center on how you feel doing the action and how your body likes to move.
 Remember, yoga is a practice of self awareness, not creating so-called “perfect” or “correct” shapes with your body.
 Which means there are no physical requirements to do yoga — yoga is truly for every body.
 One of the most basic principles of yoga is to “start where you are” everyday and in every class.
 This is how I try to live my life and lead my classes.